yungshenglu/MWIS/README.md

 [![License: IEEE](https://img.shields.io/badge/License-CC%20BY--NC--SA%204.0-lightgrey.svg)](http://creativecommons.org/licenses/by-nc-sa/4.0/)

-This repository is going to solve the **Maximal Weighted Independent Set (MWIS)** problem by given each vertex's weight. ==Notice that this repository is NCTU CS course assignment of "Distributed Algorithnm".
+This repository is going to solve the **Maximal Weighted Independent Set (MWIS)** problem by given each vertex's weight. *Notice that this repository is NCTU CS course assignment of "Distributed Algorithnm".
 If you are taking this course, please do not duplicate from this repository.
-All rights reserved.==
+All rights reserved.*

 ## Introduction